Buddhist ethics underpin a successful accounting firm

 As she took on staff, Cristina stuck to the golden rule: treat people as you would want to be treated.
 Being able to take time off to recharge is something she had always wanted, so that’s what she offered her employees.
 In addition to a generous five weeks paid vacation, they’re able to take as much unpaid time off as they want.

-“When they realise we’re not just about taking, we’re also about giving, they feel really connected and stay”
+“When they realize we’re not just about taking, we’re also about giving, they feel really connected and stay”

 Cristina makes sure the people she recruits have keen interests that keep them excited about life and happy outside of work – one does judo, one is a powerlifter, another loves to travel.
 She doesn’t want them to be married to the job, working 80-hour weeks.
 So she stays energised too, Cristina heads off to music festivals with a bunch of friends and a load of camping gear several times a year.